johnath/beep/PERMISSIONS.md

     This ACL based rule requires installing the `acl` package on those distributions which do not install it by default yet.

+	The nice part about just adding this one ACL is that it does not need to possibly interfere with whatever else the system does to the device, e.g. to implement the effects of `TAG+="uaccess"`.

   * The following non-ACL rule grants access to the `beep` group by changing the owning group, removing access for the default group